Designing Universal Causal Deep Learning Models: The Case of Infinite-Dimensional Dynamical Systems from Stochastic Analysis: Introduction

 The principal approximation-theoretic advantage of this approach lies in the fact that the hypernetwork is not designed to approximate anything, but rather, it only needs to \textit{memorize/interpolate} a finite number of finite-dimensional (parameter) vectors.
-Since memorization (e.g., \cite{VershinynMemorization,KDDWP2022}) requires only a polynomial number of parameters, while approximation \cite{yarotsky2017error,KP2022JMLR,ZHS2022JMPA,BehnooshAnastasisTMLR} requires an exponential number of them, then, if memorization can be leveraged, the constructed neural network model is exponentially more efficient.
-Thus, this neural network design allows us to successfully encode all the parameters required to approximate long stretches of time $\{t_0,\dots,t_N\}$ (for large $N$) with far fewer parameters (i.e., at the cost of $O(\log(N))$ additional layers in the hypernetwork).
+Since memorization (e.g., \cite{VershinynMemorization,KDDWP2022,Ruiyang}) requires only a polynomial number of parameters { to achieve zero approximation error on a finite set}, while approximation (e.g., \cite{yarotsky2017error,KP2022JMLR,ZHS2022JMPA,BehnooshAnastasisTMLR}) requires an exponential number { of parameters to achieve a possibly non-zero error over a large set containing the finite set of interest}, then, { leveraging memorization yields both lighter (fewer parameters) and more accurate deep learning models}; that is, the constructed neural network model is exponentially more efficient. { In particular, using a neural network for memorization allows the trained DL model to generalize beyond the data it is interpolating, a capability that a simple list does not possess.
+When both the input and output spaces are finite-dimensional, our models effectively reduce to RNNs, which are known for their ability to generalize beyond their training data~\cite{WangGenRNN}.
+This generalization is attributed to factors such as having a finite VC (Vapnik-Chervonenkis) dimension~\cite{KoiSontRNN,RNNGeneralize} or finite Rademacher complexity~\cite{JRadComplexRNN}.} Thus, this neural network design allows us to successfully encode all the parameters required to approximate long stretches of time $\{t_0,\dots,t_N\}$ (for large $N$) with far fewer parameters (i.e., at the cost of $O(\log(N))$ additional layers in the hypernetwork).
 Thus, we successfully achieve desiderata \ref{itm:D1}--\ref{itm:D3} provided that each neural filter relies on only a small number of parameters.
 We show that this is the case whenever $f$ is ``sufficiently smooth''; the rigorous formulation of all these outlined ideas are expressed in Lemma \ref{lemma:deterministic_weaving} and Theorem \ref{thm:theorem_universality_causal}.